-^o Have your vehicle checked once a year by an authorised Invacare provider to maintain its driving safety and roadworthiness.
+It is recommended, to have your mobility device checked once a year by an authorised Invacare provider to maintain its driving safety and roadworthiness.

 9.2 Inspection Checks

 The following tables list inspection checks that should be performed by the user and their intervals.
 If the mobility device fails to pass one of the inspection checks, refer to the chapter indicated or contact your authorised Invacare provider.
 A more comprehensive list of inspection checks and instructions for maintenance work can be found in the service manual for this device, which can be obtained from Invacare.
 That manual, however, is intended to be used by trained and authorised service technicians, and describes tasks which are not intended to be performed by the user.